red-lipped-batfish-39/tracker/README.md

 - [ ] Display *future* data in a different color than past/current data.
 Any period dates entered that are past today's date should be highlighted in a different color.
 - [ ] **large** Create a detailed display for a single day.
 Create a way for the user to get to that day display from the month calendar.
 Allow the user to input notes / read notes from the day display.
 Display a star in the monthly calendar if a note exists on that day.
 - [ ] **large ish** Add descriptive analytics, hopefully on a separate page.
 This could be days since last period, average length of cycles, etc. Feel free to add graphs! *Bonus* Allow user to opt out of these analytics.
-- [ ] **large** Create a testing suite.
-The sky is the limit, but we would love to see tests that look at the controllers and the fetch requests, particularly to help with error handling.
-What happens if you send an error object back to the client?
-What happens if you send an empty {} to the server?
-What happens if you send an expired JWT? etc. After you've got that down, can you make sure that the toggling between login/signup/signout works?
-Does state reset?
-We installed jest and started to work on describes, but we didn't get far enough to put anything into our main branch.

 3. Overhauls
 -  [ ] **Issue**: This app has too much information stored in one component.
 Passing down state is a huge problem and is difficult to debug.
 This app needs to be redone as a Redux App.